Richard Thorpe

 Richard Thorpe (born Rollo Smolt Thorpe; February 24, 1896 – May 1, 1991) was an American film director best known for his long career at Metro-Goldwyn-Mayer.

 His obituary called him "a capable and versatile director willing to take on any assignment the studio handed him."
 He said "I just take them on as they come."

 Thorpe also said "I'm happy to do any kind of picture.
 If there's a good script I think any director can make a good picture.
 Actually if it says in the script what you do, I don't see why anybody can't make it."

-One associate said "“He was a company man, a very pleasant, good-looking, nice, well-behaved guy who took pride in being efficient like some businessman would take pride in the way he ran his bank.”
+One associate said “He was a company man, a very pleasant, good-looking, nice, well-behaved guy who took pride in being efficient like some businessman would take pride in the way he ran his bank.”

 His two favorite films were Night Must Fall (1937) and Two Girls and a Sailor (1944).
 "They were new and different experiences," said Thorpe.

 For his contribution to the motion picture industry, Thorpe has a star on the Hollywood Walk of Fame at 6101 Hollywood Blvd.
 In 2003 a Golden Palm Star on the Palm Springs Walk of Stars in Palm Springs, California was dedicated to him and his son Jerry.

 Biography

-Born Rollo Smolt Thorpe in Hutchinson, Kansas, Richard Thorpe began his entertainment career performing in vaudeville and onstage.
+Born Rollo Smolt Thorpe on February 24, 1896 in Hutchinson, Kansas, Richard Thorpe began his entertainment career performing in vaudeville and onstage.
 In 1921 he began in motion pictures as an actor and directed his first silent film in 1923.
 He went on to direct more than one hundred and eighty films.

 He worked frequently at the Poverty Row studio Chesterfield Pictures during the 1930s.